scottrice10/strangeLightning/CONTRIBUTING.md

    `$ git pull --rebase upstream master`

-   _If there is a merge conflict, resolve the conflicts and proceed.
-Squash all outstanding commits into one using --rebase -i._
+   _If there is a merge conflict, resolve the conflicts and proceed_ Squash all outstanding commits into one using --rebase -i._

    `$git rebase --continue`